Purzelkäfer auf Blatt

 Control grubs in the garden biologically and effectively with nematodes.

-The nematode species Heterorhabditis bacteriophora , which is contained in nema-green® , is specialised in, among other things, welsh chafer grubs and can use them for its own feeding and reproduction.
+The nematode species Heterorhabditis bacteriophora, which is contained in nema-green®, specialises in grubs, among other things, and can use them for its own nutrition and reproduction.
 The nematodes penetrate the grubs and secrete a bacterium that kills them.